MiaoDX/GPUJPEG_demo/README.md

 # Faster JPEG encode/decode processing

-*OpenCV default JPEG compression is way too slow, we need one faster implement*
+*OpenCV default JPEG compression/decompression is way too slow, we need one faster implement*

+**`restart_interval` matters as [GPU parallel processing relaying on it, CESNET/GPUJPEG/issues/29](https://github.com/CESNET/GPUJPEG/issues/29).
+Please tweak it for specific image size.
+(8, 16, 32) can be used for `1280x720`.**

 ## Benchmark

-* `restart_interval` matters, please tweak it for your specific image size.
-(8, 16, 32) can be used for `1280x720`.
-All test below use `16`.

-Time on Xavier with `1280x720` images, *Note, the speed varies for different running, however, the speedup ratio is still satisfying.*
+Time on Xavier with `1280x720` images and `restart_interval=16`. *Note, the speed varies for different running, however, the speedup ratio is still satisfying.*

 ``` bash
 ./demo_benchmark.sh